ttzorztt/software-uselog/README.md

   Sometimes you want to convert markdown to pdf, you will use the browser to open makedown and save it as pdf, but in vscode, you only need a plug-in which is Markdown PDF, this plug-in can be saved as ".png", ".html", " pdf" ","jpeg", but if you use this plugin, you know that this plugin first makes makedown save as html, and second, it makes html save as pdf.
 - Markdown Preview Enhanced
   This plugin can easily display the pdf made by markdown, which is very important in our use.
 You can see some modifications in this file.
+- Markdown All in One
+  use markdown symbols,and if you want used latex symbols in your makdown file when you want to convert makedown to pdf, you must used this plugin, because this plug can let markdown pdf know latex symbols.
 - Extension Pack for Java
   include some plugin, such as
   - Language Support for Java(TM) by Red Hat,